Natan-Torres-0x0L/C-Strings-Library/README.md

 ## string_write
   > <pre>char *string_write(char *source, const char *string, size_t size)</pre>
   Arguments:
-   - source: the source string
+   - `source`: the source string
-   - string: constant to be written in the source string
+   - `string`: constant to be written in the source string
-   - size: the character capacity that the source string supports
+   - `size`: the character capacity that the source string supports

   Returns:
    - The source string containing the written constant
 ## string_concat
   > <pre>char *string_concat(char *source, const char *string, size_t size)</pre>
   Arguments:
-   - source: the source string
+   - `source`: the source string
-   - string: constant to be concaneted with the source string
+   - `string`: constant to be concaneted with the source string
-   - size: the character capacity that the source string supports
+   - `size`: the character capacity that the source string supports

   Returns:
    - The source string concatenated with the constant